okulik/leetcode/README.md

 ## A collection of leetcode solutions and then some

-### cache.rb
+### lru_cache.rb

 Contains a Ruby implementation of a simple key/value LRU cache with priorities, expiries and last used timestamps.
-LRU cache is using a heap data structure i.e. a priority queue implemented with an array.
+LRU cache is using a heap data structure i.e. a priority queue implemented using an array.